Make a referral

 What is e-RS?

-ERS is the NHS electronic patient referral service used to refer patients to a consultant-led outpatient appointment.
+E-RS is the NHS electronic patient referral service used to refer patients to a consultant-led service.
+This is for new first outpatient appointments only.
+All other appointments must be booked as per the current process.

 Benefits for the Trust